 The Middle School provides a variety of support services to students to promote their development as individuals and learners.

-Our student support team offers opportunities for academic support and enrichment, for augmenting the speech and language skills involved in the communication process, for the development of ongoing social and emotional growth, and for overall heath and well-being.
+Our student support team offers opportunities for academic support and enrichment, for the development of ongoing social and emotional growth, and for overall heath and well-being.
 As a team, we are committed to helping students successfully negotiate the rich and challenging learning environment at Shady Side Academy.

 The Middle School schedule includes a conference period each afternoon, when students return to their homerooms with their advisors.
 Most of these periods are used as either a study hall or a time to conference with another teacher.
 This daily time allows students to check in with teachers as well as to learn skills to be proactive learners.

 During the athletics/activity period, there is also a tutorial program available for students who need extra one-on-one time with teachers.
 This time provides an opportunity for a teacher to request that a student miss athletics in order to catch up or work through a challenging concept.

 Learning specialists are located on each of our campuses reflecting Shady Side Academy's commitment to supporting our students, especially those with learning differences.
 This ensures that a developmentally appropriate continuum of support services is provided to students as they advance through the Academy.
 The Middle School has one full-time learning specialist.